gchq/sleeper/docs/usage/tables.md

 ./scripts/utility/sendToIngestBatcher.sh $ID table1 my-bucket/file.parquet
 ```

 We'll look at the table scripts below.
-See the [ingest documentation](ingest.md#ingest-batcher) for more information on
+See the [ingest batcher documentation](ingest-batcher.md) for more information on
 `sendToIngestBatcher.sh`.

 ### Pre-split partitions